Shootquinn/QMRD3/README.md

 created the amazing Sawppy rover on which this design is based.

 Note: This rover uses the following bearing in 28+ locations: https://www.thingiverse.com/thing:3116838
       The bearing is a remix and therefore is released under a separate license and is maintained on Thingiverse.
+Two sizes are provided, 88mm fits nicely when the bearing housings and printed with the diameter parallel to the xy plane, and the 87mm version fits nicely when the bearing housings are printed with the diameter perpendicular to or at odd angles to the xy plane.
       Thanks to Zh4x0r for creating the parametric model with an integral lip, and thanks to Emmett for inventing the gear bearing and completely changing the game.